Today's topic is siblings, in particular, how to shoot them (with a camera, people, geez.)

 boys, stop antagonizing your sister!

-Siblings can butt heads, they can be ornery, and they can be stubborn!
+Siblings can butt heads, they can be ornery, and they can be stubborn, but they can also be super sweet and really love each other!
 Not every trick works for every kid or family so it's important to experiment with pulling these and other tools out during shoots.
-As long as you keep it light and fun, you're sure to end up with some great moments and great personality in your images.